Law Academy Course 104

 Overview of Ratemaking Process

-• Basic concepts (just and reasonable, non-discrimination, why rates are regulated and set by public service commissions)
+• Basic Concepts (just and reasonable, non-discrimination, why rates are regulates and set by public service commissions)

 • Bonbright principles